 Applicants are urged to begin the admissions process well in advance.
 Students may take courses at more than one campus.

-Student records are inactivated after a period of three consecutive semesters where no registration activity has occurred.
-Students with an inactive status must reapply online for admission to the College. https://www.tri-c.edu/get-started/index.html
+Student records are deactivated after a period of three consecutive semesters in which no registration activity has occurred.
+Students with an inactive status must reapply for admission to the College at https://www.tri-c.edu/get-started/index.html.

-Tri-C is supported by Cuyahoga County taxpayers and assisted by the State of Ohio.
-Students who reside outside of Cuyahoga County pay out-of-county or out-of-state tuition.
-A student’s official residency status is determined at the point of admission according to the residency policies of the State of Ohio, the Ohio Department of Higher Education, and the Tri-C Board of Trustees.
+Tri-C is supported by Cuyahoga County taxpayers and assisted by the state of Ohio.
+Students who reside outside of Cuyahoga County or Ohio pay out-of-county or out-of-state tuition.
+A student’s official residency status is determined at the point of admission according to the residency policies of Ohio, the Ohio Department of Higher Education and the Tri-C Board of Trustees.
 A change to a Cuyahoga County address does not constitute an automatic change to in-county residency for tuition purposes.
-It is the student’s responsibility to request a change of residency status by submitting a Petition for Change of Residency Status and providing supporting documentation to the Enrollment Center by the Friday prior to the student’s first class in order for the change to be effective for that semester.
+It is the student’s responsibility to request a change of residency status by submitting a Petition for Change of Residency Status and providing supporting documentation to the Enrollment Center by the end of the 100% refund period for each term in order for the change to be effective for that semester.

 To see if you qualify for a change of residency, visit www.tri-c.edu/residency or any campus Enrollment Center.

-U.S. immigration laws impose a variety of requirements or restrictions on college enrollment.
-If you already have or are applying for the status of an F-1 non-immigrant student, you must consult with a Special Student Services Coordinator before applying and registering for classes.
-F-1 students with a FORM I-20 from Tri-C must successfully complete a minimum of 12 credits per semester in order to maintain status.
-Nine of the 12 credits must be taken as traditional seat-based (in-person) or blended learning (in-person/online) classes; the remaining 3 credits may be taken via distance learning, which includes online, independent-learning, and cable college.
-A Special Student Services Coordinator is available at each of the campuses to address deadlines for F-1 international student admission and for other F-1 information.
+U.S. immigration laws have a variety of requirements regarding college enrollment.
+If you already have, or are applying for, the status of an F-1 non-immigrant student, you must consult with a Special Student Services coordinator before applying and registering for classes.
+F-1 applicants are not permitted to apply for admission online.
+F-1 students with a Form I-20 from Tri-C must successfully complete a minimum of 12 credits per semester in order to maintain status.
+Nine of the 12 credits must be taken as traditional seat-based (in-person) or blended learning (in-person/online) classes; the remaining three credits may be taken via distance learning, which includes online, independent learning and cable college.
+A Special Student Services coordinator is available at each of the campuses to address deadlines for F-1 international student admission and for other F-1 information.

 Transient (Visiting) Status